Swarnim114/Weather-website/README.md

 ## Features

 - Fetches the weather from open weather api.
-- Changes background to something related to the city.
+- Changes background to something related to the city.(Currently not working)
 - Cross platform